+• Students charged with a Class 3.00, Alcohol and/or 3.01, Drugs offense who are recommended for the Night-time Substance Use Prevention Counseling Education Program may enroll and participate in the program during any suspension period.

+For a subsequent offense, the student will be referred to the Hearing Office for placement in an Alternative Education Center.

-- The first time a student is charged with a 3.00 or 3.01 offense he/she shall be immediately suspended for ten (10) days Out of School Suspension. - Students charged with a Class 3.00, Alcohol and/or 3.01, Drugs offense who are recommended for the Night-time Substance Use Prevention Counseling Education Program may enroll and participate in the program during any suspension period.
-For a subsequent offense, the student will be referred to the Hearing Office for placement in an Alternative Education Center. - 3.02 Threat/Intimidation: A direct verbal or written threat to cause physical harm to another person or the school with or without the use of a weapon that includes all of the following elements: 1) intent-an intention that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear or apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon/ BB/ airstrike bullets/pellets or other instrument that can easily be obtained. - 3.03 Simple Battery Upon School District Employee or Agent: Intentionally touching or striking another person against the will of another; or throwing of an object at a school district employee or agent - 3.04 Robbery (using force to take something from another): The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear. - 3.05 Stealing/Larceny/Theft: Any intentional unlawful taking, carrying, riding away, or concealing the property of another or belonging to, or in the lawful possession or custody of another, without threat of violence or bodily harm.
-This offense also includes the theft of credit cards, debit cards, checks, school keys, and motor vehicles (Proof of purchase price required). - 3.06 Burglary of School Structure: Entering, or remaining in a dwelling, structure or conveyance without justification with the intent to commit an offense therein, unless the premises are at the time open to the public or the individual is licensed or invited to enter or remain as defined in Florida Statute 810.02 - 3.07 Criminal Mischief/Vandalism: Any intentional and deliberate action resulting in damages to school property, public property or the real or personal property of another not limited to the placement of graffiti thereon or other acts of vandalism thereto as defined in Florida Statute 806.13.
+• Use Prevention Counseling Education Program may enroll and participate in the program during any suspension period.
+If the parent agrees to attend Night-time Substance

+3.02 Threat/Intimidation: A threat to cause physical harm to another person or the school with or without the use of a weapon that includes all of the following elements: 1) intent-an intention that the threat is heard or seen by the person who is the object of the threat; 2) fear-a reasonable fear or apprehension by the person who is the object of the threat that the threat could be carried out; and 3) capability-the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained.

+3.03 Simple Battery Upon School District Employee or Agent: Intentionally touching or striking another person against the will of another; or throwing of an object at a school district employee or agent

+3.04 Robbery (using force to take something from another): The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.

+3.05 Stealing/Larceny/Theft: Any intentional unlawful taking, carrying, riding away, or concealing the property of another or belonging to, or in the lawful possession or custody of another, without threat of violence or bodily harm.
+This offense also includes the theft of credit cards, debit cards, checks, school keys, and motor vehicles (Proof of purchase price required).

+3.06 Burglary of School Structure: Entering, or remaining in a dwelling, structure or conveyance without justification with the intent to commit an offense therein, unless the premises are at the time open to the public or the individual is licensed or invited to enter or remain as defined in Florida Statute 810.02

+3.07 Criminal Mischief/Vandalism: Any intentional and deliberate action resulting in damages to school property, public property or the real or personal property of another not limited to the placement of graffiti thereon or other acts of vandalism thereto as defined in Florida Statute 806.13.
 (Documentation of assessment of damages required.
 See 2.06).
 Students who mutilate or deface school property will be fined an amount necessary to cover the cost of restoring the damaged property, as well as receiving appropriate disciplinary action.